 It wasn't just food that got Singaporeans' creative juices flowing.

-Twitter user Jiashen's father had time on his hands and about \$800 in coins lying around, so he constructed an SG50 tribute,
+Twitter user Jiashen's father had time on his hands and about complete with a crescent moon and five stars.

+\$800 in coins lying around, so he constructed an SG50 tribute,